YuriMakaruk/redocly/Using Chaching/Transactions/Transactions.md

 ## Export Options

 Exports the transactions list.
-When filters are applied, exports only selected transactions .
-For details, refer to
+When filters are applied, exports only selected transactions.

 | **Format** | **Description** |
 | --- | --- |